A fall comfort food if there ever was one. Pumpkin Chili warms your bones and feels like a cozy knitted hat on a cold wintery day.

 Pumpkin is such a big part of the holiday season, and I love the idea of putting it in all different types of food.
 This squash is more on the sweet side than the savory side and pairs well with that savory component.
 In this case, it contrasts with the chili spices and hamburger making a complex dish that will keep you coming back again and again.

-Pumpkin Chili plays well with others
+This Pumpkin Chili recipe plays well with others

 This bowl of hearty, soul-warming goodness is a piece of pumpkin pie to make.
 A bit of chopping, a bit of sauteeing, a nice long simmer to really bring all those flavors together, is all it takes.